johannHummeltal/balcony-watering-system/README.md

 ## Hardware
 <img src="./pictures/pump_barrel_valves.png" width="500">
 The central water storage of the system is an old barrel (120l) which I found on the attic (according to the label it seemed to have been used for schnapps previously;) ).
+The barrol is attached to the rain-gutter of the nearby roof.
+So if you are lucky and it is raining sufficiently you do not even need to refill the barrel manually.
+If this however is not the case, I integrated a level sensor.
+It indicates if the barrel is empty and the uC send an E-mail to the user requesting to refill the barell.

-A <a href="https://www.amazon.de/gp/product/B001CV02U4/ref=ppx_yo_dt_b_asin_title_o09_s00?ie=UTF8&psc=1/" target="_blank">submersible 12V pump</a> is floating inside the barrel.
-The pump drives the watering system and its outlet is connected to a valve.
+A <a href="https://www.amazon.de/gp/product/B001CV02U4/ref=ppx_yo_dt_b_asin_title_o09_s00?ie=UTF8&psc=1/" target="_blank">submersible 12V pump</a> is floating inside the barrel and drives the watering system.

+The outlet of the pump is connected to a <a href="https://www.amazon.de/gp/product/B07VG6VLL6/ref=ppx_yo_dt_b_asin_title_o01_s00?ie=UTF8&psc=1" target="_blank">fourfold magnetic valve</a>.
+On the one hand we need the valve since some of my plants are standing on the floor and are hence below the ater level of the barrel.
+On the other hand the fourfold valve allows to independently water up to 4 strands of different plants (e.g. different watering durations) with only one pump.

+The outputs of the valves are connected to a <a href="https://www.amazon.de/gp/product/B07GGVJRF9/ref=ppx_yo_dt_b_asin_title_o09_s01?ie=UTF8&psc=1" target="_blank">4mm tube containing multiple nozzles</a>, at least one for each single plant (see uppermost picture).

 ## Electronics